-Wiping pattern: A woman's anus and urethra are relatively close together.
-Women should always wipe from front to back, ensuring bacteria present in stools are wiped in the opposite direction of the urethra to decrease risk of infection.
+- Wiping pattern: A woman's anus and urethra are relatively close together.
+Women should always wipe from front to back, ensuring bacteria present in stools are wiped in the opposite direction of the urethra to decrease the risk of infection.

-Birth control: Chemicals in birth control spermicides (condoms, foams, gels, etc.) can irritate the urethra, leading to infection.
+- Birth control: Chemicals in birth control spermicides (condoms, foams, gels, etc.) can irritate the urethra, leading to infection.
 Using unlubricated condoms can further contribute to UTIs by bruising urethral tissue.
 Diaphragms can put pressure on the bladder and cause incomplete urination, which allows for bacterial growth.

-Chemical exposure: Hygiene may be partially to blame for the prevalence of UTIs.
+- Chemical exposure: Hygiene may be partially to blame for the prevalence of UTIs.
 Soaps, powders, perfumes, vaginal deodorants, and douching can all irritate the urethra and lead to infection.

-Maternal predisposition: There is a familial component to UTI risk.
+- Maternal predisposition: There is a familial component to UTI risk.
 If your mother suffered from UTIs, you are more likely to get them.
 Also if you have experienced a UTI before age 15, you are predisposed to future infections.

-Menopause: When women go through menopause, there is a decrease in estrogenic hormone levels.
+- Menopause: When women go through menopause, there is a decrease in estrogenic hormone levels.
 This causes numerous physical changes including a thinning of the urinary tract wall, which weakens mucous membranes, reducing the ability of the urinary tract to fight off infections.

-Pregnancy: Your body undergoes numerous changes as you adjust to the demands of a growing fetus.
+- Pregnancy: Your body undergoes numerous changes as you adjust to the demands of a growing fetus.
 Some of the hormonal changes cause the relaxation of urinary tract smooth muscle; when the muscle is relaxed, urine flow slows down, enabling bacteria to stay in your body longer where they can grow and flourish.

 If you suspect you have a UTI, your doctor should test your urine for bacteria and prescribe an appropriate course of action.
 Follow the directions completely to avoid bacterial resistance, which can increase your risk of future infections in your urinary tract and throughout your body.